 Home Office intensifies fight against FGM with online training

-The Prime Minister and UNICEF recently hosted the Girl Summit 2014, an event aimed at mobilising domestic and international efforts to end FGM and early and forced marriage within a generation.
-Home Secretary Theresa May spoke at the summit, setting out strict plans: “Legislation alone is not enough.
+Speaking at the Girl Summit 2014 hosted by then-prime minister David Cameron and UNICEF earlier that year, then-home secretary Theresa May stated: “Legislation alone is not enough.
 We must do more to prevent these harmful practices ever happening in the first place.
-We must raise awareness, challenge social norms and protect those at risk."
+We must raise awareness, challenge social norms and protect those at risk.

 "We are launching improved multi-agency guidelines on how to tackle cases of FGM, a new FGM e-learning package for safeguarding practitioners and a resource pack for commissioners."

-The free online training provides safeguarding professionals with an overview of FGM and their responsibilities in FGM cases.
-It also contains information on how to prevent FGM and helps professionals support those who have been subjected to it.
-The training can be accessed by visiting the website: www.fgmelearning.co.uk
+The Home Office's free FGM training course provides safeguarding professionals with an overview of FGM, as well as their responsibilities in FGM cases.
+The e-learning module also contains information on how to prevent FGM, and provides professionals with guidance on how to support those who have been subjected to the procedure.

 Why FGM training is more important than ever

 In the same year that the FGM e-learning course was introduced, the UK saw its first ever FGM prosecution in a landmark case.
 While this marked something of a turning point for FGM awareness, the most recent statistics from NHS Digital show that 5,391 new cases of FGM were recorded in the country during the 2016-17 period.

 Meanwhile, FGM was identified as a factor at 9,179 medical appointments throughout the 12-month period, indicating that thousands of girls and young women in Britain are still at risk of the procedure.

 FGM has been illegal in the UK since 1985, but some young girls are flown abroad to undergo the procedure, which some cultures believe is necessary for preserving a female's virginity and 'cleanliness'.